-Communities interested in a full yearlong partnership with SCYP should have the staff and funding capacity to support 10-30 projects.
-To explore potential community projects, partners may want to develop and propose a list of 10-30 projects, since not all projects will be suitable for matching with university courses.
+An SCYP partner should have the staff and funding capacity to support 10-30 projects.
+For their SCYP application, partners may want to develop and propose a list of 10-30 projects, since not all projects will be suitable for matching with university courses.
 Partners are encouraged to collaborate with other local entities (e.g. cities, counties, watershed councils, transit districts, school districts, nonprofit organizations, business or professional organizations, private funders, or research or educational institutions) to formulate projects and share costs.
 Smaller cities should develop no fewer than six projects.